aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 # 4.0: Helper Elements

 A helper object represents a non-input, layout-related front-end element.
-While instrument `fields` have corresponding `data` associated with it upon form submission, a `helper` is rendered on the front-end as an integral element that does not collect data.
+While instrument `fields` have corresponding `data` associated with them upon form submission, a `helper` is rendered on the front-end as an integral element that does not collect data.
 There are five types of helpers: the static text element, and four other layout-specific formatting elements (group, row, table, and section).

-The four layout-specific types have references to its children (a collection of `fields` or static text elements) and contain type specific options.
+The four layout-specific types have references to its children (a collection of `fields` or static text elements) and contain type-specific options.
 The different types and their options are described in the section [4.0: Helper Types](#4.0:-helper-types) below.

 In general, a helper object has the same format as a field: